stefanspringer1/SwiftXMLInterfaces/README.md

 ⚠️ **NOTE:**

-This package is _deprecated;_ use the following, currently maintained package instead:
+This repository is _deprecated;_ use the following, currently maintained package instead:

 https://github.com/swiftxml/SwiftXMLInterfaces